BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/SupportedFileFormats/XdmfForVisualization.md

 -------

 ![Opening an Xdmf File in ParaView](Images/XdmfParaViewLoading.png)

-@image latex Images/XdmfParaViewLoading.png " " width=3in
+@image latex Images/XdmfParaViewLoading.png "Opening an Xdmf File in ParaView" width=3in

 --------